ndierckx/Sim-it/README.md

 Reference sequence       = /path/to/reference.fasta  #it can be a gzipped file Replace ambiguous nts(N) = If the reference contains regions with ambiguous nucleotides, these can be replaced by
-                           random nucleotides to avoid reads consisting out of Ns (yes/no) (Default: no)
+                           random nucleotides to avoid reads consisting out of Ns (yes/no) (Default: no) Max threads              = You can choose the mamximum parallel threads that can be used (Default: no)

 Structural variation: